shainanigans/frontend-nanodegree-mobile-portfolio/development/README.md

 * Optimised background pizza creation function
   * Reduced number of background pizzas from 200 to 100
   * Set `left` property for pizzas since `updatePositions()` no longer set it
+  * Moved variables out of for loo
+  * Used DocumentFragments instead of appending to the div within the loop

 ##About
 This project is part of Udacity's Front-End Web Developer Nanodegree.